 Above: To the left of the front door is a side entry that goes straight into the kitchen; the breakfast nook has a built-in bench for shoes.
 Around Naoto Fukasawa's Déjà-Vu Table are classic Jacobsen Style Series 7 Chairs.

 Above: The stairs are recognizably old-fashioned in shape, but the railing has been reinterpreted with modern steel spindles.

 Above: The third-floor study off the master bedroom takes you up into the trees.
 The chair is a faithful copy of Hans Wegner's CH25 Chair.

 Above: The top-floor deck has a view of the Bay Bridge to the east.
 The outdoor furnishings are from Ikea.

-Above: The front yard and its curved wooden bench were left untouched during the renovation, and serve as an outdoor dining room.
+Above: The front yard serves as an outdoor dining room.

 For another urban house designed to work for all stages of life, see Modern, Sustainable, and Adaptable (for $117 per Square Foot.)
 Looking to hire an architect?
 Consult the Remodelista Architect/Designer Directory, and get inspiration by exploring our vast Photo Gallery sorted by architects, locations, and building styles.